Sita Svayamvara: Description

-In different versions of Ramayana, there are some slight differences in the stories of the Sita Swayamvara.
-In the Ramayana serial of Ramanand Sagar, Sita Swayamvara ceremony is depicted as a single day ceremony at the court of King Janaka in which all the kings or princes of the kingdoms in the entire Aryavarta were invited.
-But according to some scholars and legends the Sita Swayamvara Shabha ceremony was not organised for a single day but for many different days.
+In different versions of Ramayana, there are some slight differences in the stories of the Sita Svayamvara.
+In Ramanand Sagar's Ramayana television series, the Sita Svayamvara is depicted as a single-day event at the court of King Janaka to which all the kings and princes of Aryavarta were invited.
+According to some scholars and legends, the Sita Svayamvara Sabha was conducted over several days rather than a single day.

-According to legend, there is also a story of participation of King Ravan without any invitation.
-In the story Banashur, the Shabhapati of the assembly for swayamvara, asked introduction with the King Ravana, then Ravana became very angry with him.
-The dialogue between King Ravana and Banashur is popularly known as Ravana-Banashur Samvada.
-It is said that Ravana tried to uplift the divine bow of Lord Shiva forcefully there but was not able to uplift the bow.
-He even failed to move the divine bow a little bit.
-It is said that princess Sita was also not interested from her heart to adopt Ravana as her life partner.
-Then he returned from there after being humiliated with the public present in the assembly.
-According to Shree Ramcharitmanas, the reason behind the failure of Ravana at the Swayamvar Sabha was his proudness of power.
+According to legend, there is also a story of participation of King Ravana without any invitation.
+In the story Banasura, the Sabhapati of the assembly asked King Ravana to introduce himself, which made Ravana very angry.
+The dialogue between King Ravana and Banasura is popularly known as Ravana-Banasura Samavada.
+Ravana tried to forcefully lift the divine bow of Shiva but failed.
+He was unable to move the bow even slightly.
+Princess Sita was genuinely uninterested in choosing Ravana as her life partner.
+Consequently, Ravana departed after being humiliated by the public present in the assembly.
+According to the Ramcharitmanas, the reason for Ravana's failure at the Svayamvara Sabha was his pride in his own power.
 It took love, not power, to uplift the bow.
 The eligibility and virtues of a person to uplift the divine bow were being kind, soft-spoken, gracious and far from ego.
 Before and after the King Ravana, many other powerful kings and princes tried to uplift the divine bow but no one was able to uplift the bow by their powers.

 Arrival of princes Rama and Lakshmana

-It is said that Guru Vishwamitra received invitation from the King Janaka to come in the Sita Swayamvara Shabha.
-After receiving the invitation, Guru Vishwamitra along with his disciples Rama and Lakshmana went to the Kingdom of Mithila.
-After few days they reached at the court of King Janaka where Sita Swayamvara Shabha was organised.
-In the Swayamvar Sabha, when all the kings and princes became unsuccessful in uplifting the divine bow, then Guru Vishwamitra directed his disciple Rama to uplift the divine bow.
+It is said that Vishvamitra received invitation from the King Janaka to come in the Sita Svayamvara Sabha.
+After receiving the invitation, Vishvamitra, along with his disciples Rama and Lakshmana, traveled to the Kingdom of Mithila.
+After a few days, they reached the court of King Janaka where the Sita Svayamvara Sabha was being held.
+In the Svayamvara Sabha, when all the kings and princes became unsuccessful in uplifting the divine bow, then Vishvamitra directed his disciple Rama to uplift the divine bow.

-It is said that the prince Rama first bowed to the divine bow Pinaka of Lord Shiva and then tried to lift it with the same ease and humility as princess Sita.
+It is said that the prince Rama first bowed to the divine bow Pinaka of Shiva and then tried to lift it with the same ease and humility as princess Sita.
 His spirit succeeded and he was able to uplift the divine bow easily.
 After that he broke the bow.
 Then princess Sita came to prince Rama.
-She garlanded him with her swayamvara garland and accepted Lord Rama as her life partner.
+She garlanded him with her svayamvara garland and accepted Rama as her life partner.